-st of Pre-Packed Foods and Beverages that Require Date-Marking with Expiry Dates Format of Date Marking 1. canned cream. optional.
-For example, the expiry date of pasteurized milk can be 2.
-Cultured milk and cultured milk drink. declared as "31 May 19" or "31 May" 3.
+st of Pre-Packed Foods and Beverages that Require Date-Marking with Expiry Dates Format of Date Marking 1.
+Cream, reduced cream, light cream, whipped cream and sour cream excluding sterilized canned cream.
+The year of the date mark of items 1 to 8 is optional.
+For example, the expiry date of pasteurized milk can be declared 2.
+Cultured milk and cultured milk drink. as "31 May 19" or "31 May" 3.
 Pasteurized milk and pasteurized milk drink.
 4. Yoghurt, low-fat yoghurt, fat-reduced yoghurt, non-fat yoghurt and yoghurt products.
 5. Pasteurized fruit juice and pasteurized fruit juice drink.
 6. Pasteurized vegetable juice and pasteurized vegetable juice drink.
 7. Tofu, a soybean curd product made of basically soybeans, water and a coagulant, including "egg tofu", "taukau" or "dougan", and the soft soybean curd dessert known as "tauhui", "tofa", or "douhua", but excluding the oil fried tofu in the form of a pouch known as "taupok", and dried bean curd stick.
-8. Food which is stored or required to be stored at a chilling temperature to maintain or prolong its durable life, including ready-to-eat minimally processed fruits and vegetables but excluding raw fruits and vegetables 9. • The day of the date mark is optional.
-For example, the expiry 10. ivegelable filice drink. date of infants' food can be declared as either "31 May 19" or "May 19".
-11. Liquid milk and liquid milk products excluding condensed milk, sweetened condensed milk, evaporated milk and canned sterilized milk and milk products.
-12. Flour 13.
-Salad dressing 14.
-Mayonnaise 15.
-Raisins and sultanas
+8. Food which is stored or required to be stored at a chilling temperature to maintain or prolong its durable life, including ready-to-eat minimally processed fruits and vegetables but excluding raw fruits and vegetables.
+9. Vitaminized fruit juice and vitaminized fruit juice drink.
+The day of the date mark of items 9 to 19 is optional.
+For example, the expiry date of infants' food 10.
+Vitaminized vegetable juice and vitaminized vegetable juice drink. can be declared as either "31 May 19" or "May 19".
+11. Liquid milk and liquid milk products excluding condensed milk, sweetened condensed milk, evaporated milk and canned

+sterilized milk and milk products.

+12. Flour

+13. Salad dressing

+14. Mayonnaise

+15. Raisins and sultanas

 16. Chocolate, milk chocolate and chocolate confectionery in which the characteristic ingredient is chocolate or cocoa, with or without the addition of fruits and nuts.

 17. Breakfast-cereal with or without fruit and nuts except cereal in cans.

-18. Infants' food 19.
-Edible cooking oils
+18. Infants' food

+19. Edible cooking oils